bresilla/geoson/README.md

 ### Polygon

-In order to encode a Polygon, use `geojson::Polygon()`.
+In order to encode a Polygon, use `geoson::Polygon()`.
 The first callback is used to determine the length of each linear ring and the second is used for getting the points in each ring.
 The function handles the clockwise and counter-clockwise ordering, as well as closing the rings.
 For example,
 ```cpp
 std::vector<std::array<double, 3>> outer{
     {0, 0, 0.5}, {1.5, 0, 0.3}, {1.5, 1.5, 0.6}, {0, 1.5, 0.9}};